ciselab/Lampion/Transformers/Python/README.md

 # Python Transformer

-This part of the Lampion Project alters Python Files using metamorphic transformations and returns/writes the altered files as well as a manifest.
+This part of the Lampion Project alters Python Files using metamorphic transformations and returns/writes the altered files as well as a manifest (*Manifest still pending*).

-It is currently in early development.
+It is currently in early development, I implemented every feature for the first trials, but I expect bugs popping up when you use them on actual data.

 ## Build & Run